zeropointdynamics/zemu-client/README.md

 # Zemu Client - Binary Tracing in the Cloud

 This is the *preview* of the Zemu cloud client for generating dynamic binary traces.
-It provides `strace`-like functionality for Linux/IoT binaries (x86, ARM and preliminary MIPS support), as well as an instruction-level `overlay` for execution visualization in IDA Pro.
+It provides `strace`-like functionality for Linux/IoT binaries, as well as an instruction-level `overlay` for execution visualization in IDA Pro.

 ## How it Works